When will the Disney Dining Plan come back?

-By now, Walt Disney World has released the 2021 Disney vacation plans that don’t include the option for dining plans.
+By now, we all know that Walt Disney World released Disney vacation pacages that don’t include the option for dining plans.

 Disney did the best it could opening during the pandemic in the safest way they could, knowing the future was unforeseeable.